Is It Better to Put a Large Down Payment on a House?

 Average Down Payment on a House for a First-Time Buyer

-The average down payment on a house for a first-time buyer is only six percent.
+The average down payment on a house for a first-time buyer is only 6 percent.
 Shocked?
 Many people are.
 It’s easy to see where first-time homebuyers may be concerned about being unable to buy a home due to issues with down payments.

 Minimum Down Payment on a House for a First-Time Buyer